Falk Township, Clearwater County, Minnesota

 Falk Township is a township in Clearwater County, Minnesota, United States.
 The population was 261 at the 2000 census.
+It contains the census-designated place of Ebro.

 Geography

 According to the United States Census Bureau, the township has a total area of 36.5 sqmi, of which 36.3 sqmi is land and 0.3 sqmi (0.74%) is water.